SazinSamin/Samin_Reading_Room/Javascript/Raw/3333_Scope/README.md

+ES6 has these kinds of scopes, order from "top" to "bottom":
+- Global scope
+- Module scope
+- Function scope
+- Block scope

 ### Automatically Global
     - If you assign a value to a variable that has not been declared, it will automatically become a GLOBAL variable.